Isdal Woman: Investigation

+With the exception of Rue de la Madeleine, all street names also turned out to be false.

-It was also learned that the woman had previously stayed at several hotels in Bergen, and was known to change rooms after checking in.
+It was also learned that the woman previously stayed at several hotels in Bergen, and was known to change rooms after checking in.
 She often told hotel staff that she was a travelling saleswoman and antiquities dealer.
 One witness said that she overheard the woman talking to a man in German in a Bergen hotel.
-Others who met her mentioned that she also spoke Flemish and broken English and smelled of garlic.
+Others who met her mentioned that she also spoke Flemish or broken English and smelled of garlic.
 People who saw or met her also commented that she wore wigs.

-Composite sketches, based on witness descriptions and analysis of her body, were then circulated in many countries via Interpol.
-Despite the significant police resources deployed, the unknown woman was never identified and the case was quickly closed.
+Composite sketches of the unknown woman, based on witness descriptions and analysis of her body, were circulated in many countries via Interpol.
+Despite the significant police resources deployed, the woman was never identified and the case was quickly closed.
 While authorities concluded that she had committed suicide by ingestion of sleeping pills, others believe that there is evidence that she was murdered.

 Burial

 On 5 February 1971, the woman was given a Catholic burial (based on her use of saints' names on check-in forms) in an unmarked grave within the Møllendal graveyard located in Bergen.
-Attended by 16 members of the Bergen police force, she was buried in a zinc coffin to both preserve her remains and for ease of disinterment.
+Attended by sixteen members of the Bergen police force, she was buried in a zinc coffin to both preserve her remains and for ease of disinterment.
 Her ceremony was also photographed in case relatives came forward at a later date.

 Theories

-Many questions remain unanswered about the case, especially the reasons for the woman's many identities and unexplained travel plans.
-Multiple investigations point to the possibility that she was a spy, given the Cold War context of the time.
-Norway had also experienced other strange disappearances in the 1960s, close to military installations, which also traced back to international espionage.
+Much remains unanswered about the case, especially the reasons for the woman's many identities and unexplained travel plans, which raise the question of espionage or criminal activity.
+Multiple investigations point to the possibility that she was a spy, given the Cold War context of the period.
+Norway had experienced other strange disappearances in the 1960s, close to military installations, which traced back to international espionage.
 The declassified records of the Norwegian Armed Forces also reveal that many of the woman's movements seem to correspond to top secret trials of the Penguin missile.
-A fisherman is also reported to have recognised the unknown woman while observing military movements in Stavanger.
-The nine identities used in hotels (no passports were found) could imply the involvement of a very professional organization or, alternatively, involvement in a crime gang.
+A fisherman is also reported to have seen the woman in the area of Penguin missile testing in Stavanger; her presence in Stavanger is corroborated by a shoe salesman who sold her a pair of rubber boots.